A structured latent space for human body motion generation: Evaluation

-To inspect global displacement, we interpolate between a forward and a backward walk.
-We observe that an intermediate sequence corresponds to a really small step as shown in Fig.~\ref{fig:interpolation} (top right).
+\textbf{Interpolating sequences of different global displacement} To inspect global displacement, we interpolate between a forward and a backward walk.
+Our intermediate sequence corresponds to a really small step, shown in Fig.~\ref{fig:interpolation}(b).
 There were no steps this small in the training set.
-The latent space has captured information on $\globalSeq$ and is able to generate interesting new scenarios unseen during training.
+PCA and SLERP baselines fail to interpolate global translation realistically, resulting in foot skating.